updateGlobals Step

 Let’s build and execute the “updateGlobalDef” example.

-• Create a new definition called “updateGlobalDef”
+• Create a new process definition called “updateGlobalDef” and open it in Designer mode.

-• Drag the “updateGlobals” step to the canvas
+• Drag the “updateGlobals” step to the canvas.

-• Define a global to store the result
+• Define a variable or a global to store the result.

 • Click the "updateGlobals" step to configure its "Required" properties.
-Provide a name to the step.
+Provide a name for the step.
+Click the Save button.
+Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.

 • Click the "updateGlobals" step to configure its "Optional" properties.
-Click on the button to update multiple globals with values.
+Click the button to update multiple globals with values.
 Configure “Yes” if the value to be computed is an expression.

 • Expression Builder Utility.
 Click inside the textbox.
-Use the keyboard shortcut ALT + E to invoke the expression builder.
+Use the keyboard shortcut “ALT + E” to invoke the expression builder.
 This utility shall enable the building and validation of expressions, as shown in the image below.
 Send the expression to the clipboard and paste it into the input field.

 • Examples of the condition to evaluate